MicrosoftDocs/dynamics365smb-docs/financials/madeira-business-functionality.md

 ---
-title: Business Functionality Supported by Dynamics 365 Business edition | Microsoft Docs
+title: Business Functionality Supported by Finance and Operations, Business edition | Microsoft Docs
 Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter: ''